yahya-tamur/5m-interface/README.md

 The website is mainly on `website/index.html` and `website/update.js`.

-I only use npm to make a bundle to include `material-web` and to format files.
+I only use npm to make a bundle to include `material-web` from and to format files.

 To customize theme:

   - Go to `material-web.dev`
   - Click the palette icon on the top right
   - Customize the theme
   - Click the `copy` icon next to `theme controls`
   - Paste into `theme.css` under the `website` folder.

 A roboto font file and style sheet is also included so that the font works offline.
 It's taken from google fonts.